Free home delivery from €30.

 MSC fisheries do this differently.
 They use more selective fishing nets, respect breeding grounds and adhere to strict quotas.
 Norwegian MSC cod fishermen, for example, use hooks instead of nets, so there is no bycatch.

-Arctic Blue uses only MSC certified fish oil from Norwegian cod from the Barents Sea.
-No sardines from Peru where 30 fish are needed for one capsule, but leftover cod caught for human consumption anyway.
+Arctic Blue only MSC-certified fish oil from Norwegian cod caught in the Barents Sea.
+No sardines from Peru, where 30 fish are needed for one capsule, but rather leftovers from cod that is already caught for human consumption.

 Norwegian fishermen have been working sustainably for centuries.
 They pass on their knowledge from father to son and know that they must be careful of "their" sea.
 They catch only a small part of the cod stocks, leaving enough for the future.

-By using only fillet leftovers, Arctic Blue wastes nothing and no additional fish have to die for fish oil.
-It's circular economy at its best: what would otherwise be thrown away is turned into valuable omega-3 supplements.
-Sustainability is at the heart of everything Arctic Blue does.
+By using only fillet scraps, Arctic Blue wastes Arctic Blue and no extra fish need to die for fish oil.
+It is circular economy at its best: what would otherwise be thrown away is converted into valuable omega-3 supplements.
+Sustainability is central to everything Arctic Blue .

 In conclusion

-The MSC label is much more than a logo on your fish oil bottle.
-It stands for a promise: that the oceans will remain full of life for our children and grandchildren.
-By choosing MSC certified products like Arctic Blue's fish oil, you are voting for sustainable oceans.
+The MSC label is much more than just a logo on your fish oil bottle.
+It represents a promise: that the oceans will remain full of life for our children and grandchildren.
+By choosing MSC-certified products such as Arctic Blue fish oil, you are voting for sustainable oceans.

 So next time, look closely at that little blue fish.
 It's small, but it makes a big difference for our planet.
 Because the healthiest omega-3 for you, is also the best for our oceans.